 This course introduces the students to the concept of bibliographic control, the major types of bibliographic control tools and techniques and to bibliographic standards.
-The reference component of the course examines the basic concepts of the reference process, interviewing/negotiation techniques, communication barriers in librarian-user inter-action and e-reference.
+The reference component of the course examines the basic concepts of the reference process, interviewing/negotiation techniques, communication barriers in librarian-user interaction and e-reference.
 It also covers the role of policy, selection criteria for print and electronic reference materials and the various sources that comprise the reference collection.

-LIBS6307: INFORMATION RESOURCES IN THE HUMANITIES, SOCIAL SCIENCES & SCIENCE & TECHNOLOGY seeking behaviours of researchers in the Humanities, Social Sciences and Science and Technology and the primary, secondary and tertiary sources of information used by these scholars.
+LIBS6307: INFORMATION RESOURCES IN THE HUMANITIES, SOCIAL SCIENCE & TECHNOLOGY

+This course is intended to acquaint students with the nature of the literature related to the Humanities, Social Sciences and Science and Technology.
+It examines the information services related to each discipline and seeks to acquaint students with the characteristics of the users of the literature in these disciplines.
+It examines the information seeking behaviours of researchers in the Humanities, Social Sciences and Science and Technology and the primary, secondary and tertiary sources of information used by these scholars.
 The course also focuses on the access to Caribbean information resources for these disciplines in relation to communication and improved access to resources.
 It also includes the description of the traditional scholarly communication process and assesses the impact of information communication technology on this process.